cenkay0110/cenkay0110/README.md

 ##  cenkay's Github Profile

-Im new to software development and ım very exited to be envolved in the tech field. and this is my first html css project with frontend mentor
+Im new to software development and ım very exited to be envolved in the tech field.